malill/reco-api/README.md

 - Reduce number of default returned recommendations to 3
 - Enable user fetching/inserting for evidence PUT route
 - Replace `allow_origins` with `allow_origin_regex` in FastAPI middleware
+- Add string representation of user _id to evidence object

 ## Version 0.2